seanpue/webpage/output/cv/index.rst

 .. admonition:: The current PDF version of this C.V. is available at https://seanpue.com/cv.pdf

-   This C.V. was last updated on 28 July 2019.
+   This C.V. was last updated on 31 August 2019.